-Once it is confirmed that the student can proceed, they will defend their work in an oral presentation open to the public on the Thunder Bay campus; video-conference may also be used.
+Once it is confirmed that the student can proceed, they will defend their work in an oral presentation open to the public on the Thunder Bay campus.
+Videoconferencing may only be used if a committee member or External Examiner cannot attend in person.